Burningstone91/smart-home-setup/README.md

 ansible-playbook -i hosts.yml -u pi room-assistant.yml
 ```

-#### MQTT device tracker
+#### MQTT Device Tracker
-Because the sensor can not be used with the person integration, we use the[MQTT device tracker integration](https://www.home-assistant.io/integrations/device_tracker.mqtt/) and bind the resulting device tracker to the person integration.
+Because the sensor can not be used with the person integration, we use the [MQTT device tracker integration](https://www.home-assistant.io/integrations/device_tracker.mqtt/) and bind the resulting device tracker to the person integration.

 To add an MQTT device tracker, create a file called "persons.yaml" in the folder "packages".
 This file will be used for all configuration related to persons.